Difference Between Search and Research

 2. Searches can be quick and superficial, while research requires in-depth analysis and critical thinking.

-3. Searching is a research component, as researchers often search for existing data or information to inform their studies.
+3. Searching is a research component, as researchers search for existing data or information to inform their studies.

 Search vs Research